sara-sabr/ITStrategy/presentations/en/SLF.md

 Note:

 - Premise: The future is too unpredictable and complex.
-It warrants an empirical cycle of trying, observing, and correcting over advanced planning and rigid plan execution
+New style of managing initiatives
+- Digital: IT is not longer a back-office function
-- the relationship between business and IT _must_ change to a shared accountability model
+- The relationship between business and IT _must_ change to a shared accountability model
-- conventional contracting model (requirements based, a company within a company) to a partnership one (outcomes based, one team solving problems)
+- Conventional contracting model (requirements based, a company within a company) to a partnership one (outcomes based, one team solving problems)
+- This means Business MUST share the costs and risks of using technology
+- This means IT MUST be able to change as fast as business

 --